pageorge/Akai-S3000-Floppy-Disk-Editor/README.md

 ### Global settings are saved to disk

-The S3000XL saves its global settings (master transpose, fine tune, MIDI channel assignments, etc.) into **blocks 0–4** of the floppy when you do SAVE → ALL or SAVE → GLOBALS.
+The S3000XL saves its global settings (master transpose, fine tune, MIDI channel assignments, etc.) into **blocks 0–4** of the floppy as part of a normal SAVE operation.
 When you load a disk, these settings are restored — including any transpose or tuning that was active when the disk was last saved.

 **If samples play back at the wrong speed or pitch after loading a disk:** check the global TRANSPOSE and FINE TUNE settings (TUNE/MIDI button).
 A non-zero transpose saved to disk will affect all playback.
 Reset to zero and save back to the disk to fix it.